grafana/alloy/docs/sources/get-started/community_components.md

 While Grafana does not offer commercial support for these components, they undergo acceptance and review by the {{< param "PRODUCT_NAME" >}} development team before being added to the repository.

-To use these community components, you need to explicitly pass the `--feature.community-components.enabled` flag to the `run` command.
+To use these community components, you must explicitly pass the `--feature.community-components.enabled` flag to the `run` command.

 __Community components__ don't have a stability level.
 They are not covered by our [backward compatibility strategy][backward-compatibility].